theRegex/HelpDialog.js/README.md

 ## Browser support
 HelpDialog.js works in browsers IE 10+ , Chrome , Firefox , and Safari

-##Tip :
+Tip:

-In ie10+ and Ms edge localStorage/sessionStorage will not work wil `file:///` protocol .
+In ie10+ and Ms edge localStorage/sessionStorage will not work with `file:///` protocol .
+This will cause plugin to crash in ie/ms if not running on server .

 ## Getting started